 Sell the house “as-Is”

-It’s always best to be honest and upfront about unpermitted work.
+It’s always best to be honest and upfront about the house with unpermitted work.
 Depending on the project, it may not be a big deal to the buyers, especially if the market is competitive.
 However, if the unpermitted work is major, you may have to discount the price of your home.
 The reason for this discount is because the buyer is assuming the risk.

 Small projects usually won’t affect the price of your home, but larger ones will.
 Selling your home with a discount may still be more affordable because you don’t have to worry about obtaining a permit, paying penalties and re-doing some of the work.